ChrisLeeYH/ChrisLeeYH.github.io/_pages/publications.md

 Accepted and forthcoming in **CSCW 2025**.

 **Short Abstract:**
-This paper present a mixed-method analysis of voter fraud misinformation on YouTube during Taiwan’s 2024 election.
+This paper presents a mixed-method analysis of voter fraud misinformation on YouTube during Taiwan’s 2024 election.
 Using a computational pipeline and manual coding, we identify videos discussing ballot-related fraud claims.
 Our findings show that Democratic Progressive Party (DPP)-aligned accounts produced the most such content, which drew more comments but fewer likes than other videos.
 Case studies reveal distinct strategies: some media outlets and grassroots accounts promoted fraud claims, while DPP-linked channels often refuted them.
-This study sheds light on the dynamics of voter fraud misinformation in Taiwan and informs global efforts to mitigate its spread.
+This study sheds light on the dynamics of multi-modal voter fraud misinformation in Taiwan and informs global efforts to mitigate its spread.

 keywords:
 Misinformation, Election, Social Media, YouTube, Multimodal, Videos